- Veterans for cybersecurity

 College can be a completely foreign experience for those veterans after leaving the military.
 Fortunately, there are resources available that can help vets prepare and make the most out of their opportunity to go to college.

 There are many resources to help veterans make the transition from military service to college.
 One example is the State of California course called “Boots to Books.”
-Offered in 20 California community colleges as of August 2018, the course focuses on building skills needed for college success and helps student veterans transition from military careers to college.
+The course focuses on building skills needed for college success and helps student veterans transition from military careers to college.

 Working to improve study skills is imperative for any veteran heading to college.
 This “Student’s Guide to Improving Study Skills,” presented by Community for Accredited Online Schools, provides an excellent primer for all students, not just veterans.